payalpatra/DSA-ProblemSolving/Readme.md

 - Find the duplicate in an array of N+1 integers.
 - Set Matriz Zeros
 - Pascal Triangle
+- Next Permutation
+- Inversion of an Array
+- Rotate Matrix

 ## Hashing

 - Longest Consecutive Sequence
+- 4 Sum Problem